Mt. Gassan (summer skiing)

 Gassan Shrine

-Gassan is a must-see in summer too.
+Gassan is not to be missed in summer either

-black lily
+Black lily

-black lily
+Black lily

-Jizo Marsh in Nishikawa Town
+Jizo Swamp in Nishikawa Town

-Jizo Marsh in Nishikawa Town
+Jizo Swamp in Nishikawa Town

 INFORMATION